Guidance for vacancy holders on using Civil Service Jobs.

 On your dashboard’s “Current Applications” section, filter the results using your vacancy reference number or title (if you have access to more than one vacancy).

-Select the “Awaiting Sift” status to access relevant applications, you should also look to review applicants at other active statuses eg “Help required” (the reason for requiring help will show on the application form).
+Select the “Awaiting Sift” status to access relevant applications.
+You should also review applicants at other active statuses such as “Help required” (the reason for requiring help will show on the application form).

 On the list of applications, the far right column has an icon which shows a yellow pencil.
 Select this icon to load the applicant’s history page.